Designations Congruent with Things: Chapter 26

 Newton glances at him, brief and lateral and incisive and uncertain.

-Hermann looks back at him, endeavoring to communicate the simultaneous and incompatible sentiments of abject horror and casual unconcern.
+Hermann looks back at him, endeavoring to communicate the simultaneous and incompatible sentiments of “abject horror” and “casual unconcern.”
 He cannot imagine it’s working very well.

-Newton snaps straight from confusion to a showmanship that Hermann recognizes, that Hermann has accidentally emulated twice in as many weeks.
-The man cocks his head, quirks his eyebrows, extends the hand that holds the scotch in the direction of the graduate students, and says, loud enough for all interested parties to hear him, “boyfriend?
-Better known as ‘the better half’, but I’ll answer to ‘boyfriend’, sure.
-Someone give the Scotch to the Scottish guy and get me a beer.
+Newton snaps from confusion to a showmanship that Hermann recognizes, that Hermann has accidentally emulated twice in as many weeks.
+The man angles his head, quirks his eyebrows, extends the hand that holds the scotch in the direction of the graduate students, and says, loud enough for all interested parties to hear, “Boyfriend?
+Better known as ‘the better half,’ but I’ll answer to ‘boyfriend,’ sure.
+Someone give this Scotch to the Scottish guy and get me a beer.
 You.
 Trendsetter Kid.
 Mathematical Fashionista.
 Mathionista.
 Nice jacket.
 Two beers.
-German beer is generally the apex of the beer hierarchy, but I’ll trust your judgment.
+German beer is the apex of the beer hierarchy, but I’ll trust your judgment.
 Don’t let me down.”
-Somehow, rather than eliciting irritation, this semi-public pronouncement immediately wins over all parties in the immediate vicinity.
-Newton is relieved of his Scotch, provided with two beers, one of which he hands to Hermann before he is unambiguously swamped by an influx of drunk and curious graduate students and junior faculty.

-Hermann finds it nearly intolerable to watch him.
+Hermann finds it intolerable to watch him.

 Newton is a terrible human being.

-He is not the only one.
+He’s not the only one.

-Newton resolutely resists the intermittent pressure of Hermann’s lateral gaze and engages the surrounding mathematicians in conversation rife with subtle mathematical wordplay until the point that Starr asks them, as a set, “so what’s the story with you two.
-Did you meet while saving the world?.
-Then and only then does Newton turn to him with semi-veiled vengeance beneath an amused smile before asking with venomous innocence, “you mean you haven’t told these guys about how we met?” in the half-threat, half-promise of the wronged raconteur.
+Newton resolutely resists the intermittent pressure of Hermann’s lateral gaze and engages the surrounding mathematicians in conversation rife with subtle mathematical wordplay until the point Starr asks them, as a set, “So, what’s the story with you two?
+Did you meet while saving the world?”

 Well, at least it appears ironic to Hermann.

-He can’t say how ironic it might or might not look to the semi-circle of mathematicians arrayed around them.
+He can’t say how ironic it might or might not look to the semicircle of mathematicians arrayed around them.

 “I—er, no,” Hermann begins.